Vir0z4/svrp/README.md

 ## Documentation

-Please visit the [wiki](https://github.com/Vir0z4/svrp/wiki). **It is important to take a look at the documentation on how to use SVRP before using the program.**
+Please visit the [wiki](https://github.com/Vir0z4/svrp/wiki). **It is important to take a look at the documentation on how to use SVRP before using the program!**

-**.sny** files are used for the **Windows installation**, and contain everything, **including apps**, **.mod** files are apps, and can be extracted to be installed seperately, one by one, but are not needed if you want to install Windows, since they are already installed.

 SVRP must be installed and used in an environment with paths **that do not contain spaces!** Must be ran as administrator!